sblauth/cashocs/demos/documented/optimal_control/demo_06_coupled_problems_iteratively/demo_06.md

 Demo 06 : Coupled Problems Part II - Picard Approach
 ====================================================

-In this demo we show how cestrel can be used with a coupled PDE constraint.
+In this demo we show how cashocs can be used with a coupled PDE constraint.
 For this demo, we consider a iterative approach, whereas we investigated a monolithic approach in the previous demo.